Types of Soft Tissue Injuries

 Soft tissues include the muscles, ligaments and tendons.
-Injuries such as bruises, sprains, strains and tears are common during an accident, in which your body may be wrenched suddenly.
-Immediately after an accident they are sometimes obscured by more obvious and dramatic injuries such as broken bones.
+Soft tissue injuries such as bruises, sprains, strains and tears are common during a motor vehicle accident, in which your body may be wrenched suddenly.
+Immediately after a car accident, they are sometimes obscured by more obvious and dramatic injuries such as broken bones.

-Because of this, and because many soft tissue injuries resolve themselves soon after the accident, it can be difficult to get compensation for your injuries if they persist over time.
+Because of this, and because many soft tissue injuries resolve themselves soon after the motor vehicle accident, it can be difficult to get the proper compensation for your injuries from ICBC if they persist over time.

-Unfortunately, the pain and discomfort of a soft tissue injury can affect every part of your life.
+Unfortunately, the chronic injury pain and discomfort of a soft tissue injury can affect every part of your life.

-Linley Welwood can help you quantify your losses and your needs, get medical support, and obtain the compensation you need.
+If you have questions about how much compensation you can get for soft tissue damage injuries, we can help.
+Our personal injury lawyers can help you quantify your losses and your needs, get medical support, and obtain the compensation for soft tissue damage that you need.

 Since they are not visible and can be difficult to find through X-rays and MRIs, it can be easy for insurers and doctors to dismiss your pain.
 You may know that you are in pain, sometimes chronic and debilitating, but it may be difficult to get anyone to take you seriously.
 The lack of proof, belief and help can result in depression and hopelessness.